Boat Maintenance Tips That Every Boat Owner Should Know

 Safely Dock

-When you dock your boat, make sure you have the right bumpers and rope to hold your boat in place and away from any obstruction.
-Don't forget to look under your boat to ensure that you aren't hitting any rocks or miscellaneous items that may have fallen off of the dock.
+When you dock your boat, make sure you have the correct bumpers and rope to hold your boat in place and away from any obstruction.
+Don't forget to look under your boat to ensure you aren't hitting any rocks or miscellaneous items that may have fallen off the dock.

 Bumpers are essential to preventing scrapes or scratches, which can open your boat to rust.
 Always make sure that the only things your boat is touching are water and soft materials like bumpers.